 - The Pilot-in-Command (PIC) will authorize and conduct all flights utilizing guidance from this manual to include the Safety Risk Management Performance Goals outlined in Section 2.1.3.
 Operational control is delegated to the PIC. - 2.
-The PIC is responsible for the following: - a Conducting the flight in accordance with the applicable Federal Aviation Regulations, or if in international airspace, the regulations of the applicable jurisdiction. - b Conducting the flight in accordance with the FAA approved and current Aircraft Flight Manual/Pilot Operating Handbook (AFM/POH) of the aircraft to be operated. - c Ensuring that all applicable licenses, certificates, and permits have been obtained and verified prior to flight and are carried onboard the aircraft, including but not limited to: - Aircraft airworthiness certificate; - Aircraft registration; - Radio station license; (international) - Current and FAA approved AFM/POH; - Current aircraft weight and balance; - Aircraft Minimum Equipment List (MEL) or Master Minimum Equipment List; (if applicable) - Check in and Check out on Flight Schedule Pro. - Aeronautical charts appropriate for the flight; (digital allowed)
+The PIC is responsible for the following: - a Conducting the flight in accordance with the applicable Federal Aviation Regulations, or if in international airspace, the regulations of the applicable jurisdiction. - b Conducting the flight in accordance with the FAA approved and current Aircraft Flight Manual/Pilot Operating Handbook (AFM/POH) of the aircraft to be operated. - c Ensuring that all applicable licenses, certificates, and permits have been obtained and verified prior to flight and are carried onboard the aircraft, including but not limited to: - Aircraft airworthiness certificate: - Aircraft registration; - Radio station license; (international) - Current and FAA approved AFM/POH; - Current aircraft weight and balance; - Aircraft Minimum Equipment List (MEL) or Master Minimum Equipment List; (if applicable) - Check in and Check out on Flight Schedule Pro. - Aeronautical charts appropriate for the flight; (digital allowed)

-NOTE: The PIC is Financially responsible for the aircraft if any damage shall occur because of Pilot Error or Negligence
+C. The PIC is Financially responsible for the aircraft if any damage shall occur because of Pilot Error or Negligence.

-- 1. For a non-Insurable claim, first offense, the PIC is responsible for 50% of recovery costs, other than instructor time which is billed at 100%. - 2.
-For a second offense, The PIC is responsible for 100% of the entire repair & recovery cost. - 3.
-If a third offense shall occur, The PICs membership in the club will be reevaluated and possibly terminated. - 4.
-The PIC will ensure all electronic databases are current for the operations being conducted. - 5.
-The PIC will verify the status of the aircraft's airworthiness (see Appendix B).
+- For a non-Insurable claim, first offense, the PIC is responsible for 50% of the entire repair cost & Recovery. - For a second offense, The PIC is responsible for 100% of the entire repair & recovery cost.
+If a third offense shall occur, The PICs membership in the club will be re-evaluated and possibly terminated. - D. The PIC will ensure all electronic databases are current for the operations being conducted. - E. The PIC will verify the status of the aircraft's airworthiness (see Appendix B).
 All maintenance items shall be reviewed.
+The next scheduled inspection is noted on the aircraft time log to ensure that time between inspections is not exceeded.
+Reference Section 5.

+F. CFI Responsibilities:

-The next scheduled inspection is listed on the aircraft time log to ensure that time between inspections is not exceeded.
-Reference Section 5. - 6.
-CFI Responsibilities: - 1.
-All CFI's instructing in Prestige Aviation aircraft will abide by all limitations and restrictions set by this manual. - 2.
-The CFI is ultimately responsible for the safe operation of the flight regardless of whether or not they are the PIC. - 3.
-CFI's will be held just as responsible for any damage and/or negligence to the aircraft as the PIC.
+- All CFI's instructing in Prestige Aviation aircraft will abide by all limitations and restrictions set by this manual. - The CFI is ultimately responsible for the safe operation of the flight regardless of if they are or not PIC. - CFI's will be held just as responsible for any damage and/or negligence to the aircraft as the PIC.
 CFI's will also be required to have annual checkouts in all aircraft.